AdobeDocs/dynamic-media-classic.en/help/setting-image-presets.md

 1. Select **[!UICONTROL Save]**.

 The Adobe Dynamic Media Classic “best practice” options for creating Image Presets listed here are general recommendations; sharpening is highly subjective.
-These “best practice” settings were based on a 2000 x 2000 master image; settings for larger or smaller masters can be different.
+These “best practice” settings were based on a 2000 x 2000 primary image; settings for larger or smaller primary files can be different.
 If you want to adjust the Unsharp Masking settings, Adobe Dynamic Media Classic recommends these ranges:

 * **[!UICONTROL Amount]** - Between .8 and 1.5.